atreyasha/spp-explainability/docs/develop.md

         3.  visualize examples where regex and neural model align and misalign, eg. with a confusion matrix

+    3.  \[\#A\] Model OOP

+        1.  visualize patterns as dots with internal pie charts which show magnitudes of each class; displayed as a colour with legend, will show relative importance of each binary neuron and can help us segment their purposes

+    4.  \[\#A\] Regex OOP

+        1.  add visualization of regex ensemble with graphviz -\> can specify which pattern to visualize and how to make large scale visualizations

-    4.  \[\#B\] SoPa++ computational graph
+    5.  \[\#B\] SoPa++ computational graph

         1.  add visualization of computational graph function using tikz

-    5.  \[\#C\] Regex OOP

-        1.  add visualization of regex ensemble with graphviz -\> can specify which pattern to visualize and how to make large scale visualizations

-        2.  visualize patterns as dots with internal pie charts which show magnitudes of each class; displayed as a colour with legend, will show relative importance of each binary neuron and can help us segment their purposes
+    6.  \[\#B\] FMTOD

+        1.  add visualisation of data statistics with different partitions, perhaps as a stacked bar chart

-3. Methodologies
+2. Methodologies

     1. FMTOD data set